Gaza War (2008–2009): Rocket attacks into Israel

 After the initial Israeli aerial assault, Hamas quickly dispersed both its personnel and weapons and equipment.
 According to Human Rights Watch rockets from Gaza were fired from populated areas, an Islamic Jihad fighter said: "the most important thing is achieving our military goals....
 We stay away from the houses if we can, but that's often impossible."
 According to BBC, Palestinian groups had been firing "in response to Israeli massacres".
 The strike range of Hamas rockets had increased from 16 km (9.9 mi) to 40 km (25 mi) since early 2008 with the use of improved Qassam and factory-made rockets.
-These attacks resulted in civilian casualties and damage to infrastructure.
 Rockets reached major Israeli cities Ashdod, Beersheba and Gedera for the first time, putting one-eighth of Israel's population in rocket range.
 On 3 January 2009 Ma'an News Agency reported: "The Al-Qassam Brigades, military wing of Hamas, said that after a week since the start of the 'Battle of Al-Furqan [the criterion]' it has managed to fire 302 rockets, at an average of 44 rockets daily."
 As of 13 January 2009, Palestinian militants had launched approximately 565 rockets and 200 mortars at Israel since the beginning of the conflict, according to Israeli security sources.
 A source close to Hamas described the movement's use of stealth when firing: "They fired rockets in between the houses and covered the alleys with sheets so they could set the rockets up in five minutes without the planes seeing them.
 The moment they fired, they escaped, and they are very quick."
 It is reported that 102 rockets and 35 mortars were fired by Fatah, Hamas' chief rival.